Latest News

 The data from the memory module of the black box unit at the front end of the aircraft was successfully downloaded.

-In a report from 2014, the NTSB stated that the forward recorder has an independent power source which provides backup power for the device for approximately 10 minutes in the event of a plane's loss of power.
+If the power source of the aircraft is lost, the forward recorder has an independent power supply which provides power for the device for approximately 10 minutes.

 JULY 12